Sorrento Wedding Photographer

 Capture the Magic of Your Special Day with Emiliano Russo

 Your wedding in Sorrento is a once-in-a-lifetime event.
-You deserve a Sorrento wedding photographer who doesn’t just see it as another booking, but as a chance to create art.
-I love this coast, I love the light here, and I can’t wait to show you why Sorrento is the perfect place for your story to begin.
+You deserve a photographer who studies where the light really falls here, not one recycling golden-hour rules from a cliffside town three stops away.
+I love this coast, I love how long the sun stays, and I can’t wait to show you why.

 Our Success stories in Sorrento